autocontracts/permissioned-blocks/whitepaper.md

 ## User Capabilities

-The user capabilites are stored in the smart contract and specify the permissions that have been granted to each user.
+The user capabilities are stored in the smart contract and specify the permissions that have been granted to each user.
 When granting a capability to a user, the user's public key is stored with the capability being granted.
 A user can have multiple capabilities granted to them.
 The capabilities are defined as follows:

 | Capability | Description                                                                                                           |
 |------------|-----------------------------------------------------------------------------------------------------------------------|